treytMSFT/sql-docs/docs/relational-databases/databases/add-persisted-log-buffer.md

 ---
-title: "Add persisted log buffer to a database"
+title: "Add persistent log buffer to a database"
-description: "Explains how to add a persisted log buffer to a database in SQL Server 2019 and later.
+description: "Explains how to add a persistent log buffer to a database in SQL Server 2016 and later.
 Provides Transact SQL examples."
 author: "briancarrig"
 ms.author: "brcarrig"
 ms.reviewer: mikeray